100% free valuation

 Our experts work with the latest technologies and comprehensive analyses.
 We use the SWOT analysis among other things.
 This analysis determines the strengths and weaknesses, opportunities and risks of your property.
 So you go prepared in the sale.

 The AB Real Estate GmbH sells your real estate in Cologne with 100% success guarantee.
 Afterwards we will remain there for you.
-The broker’s commission will be paid by the buyer.
+The broker’s commission will be splitted between the buyer and the seller.

 Free property valuation